biocodellc/geome-db/docs/genbankreadme.md

 1. All submission types are focused on manual submission; e.g. email, web tool.
 Anyone can submit data.
 This happens OUTSIDE of FIMS.

-Step 3: FIMS INTEGRATION
+Step 3: GENBANK LINKER (FIMS INTEGRATION)
 #################################
+This step runs automatically.
 Daily polling of data from Genbank from FIMS end looking for ARK keys in the specimen_voucher qualifier field and updating the graph w/ the accession number.